Jsparrow/jsparrow.github.io/docs/rules/remove-redundant-close.md

       url: "https://sonarcloud.io/organizations/default/rules?q=close&open=java%3AS4087"

 description:
-    This rule is used to remove redundant 'close()'-invocations on resources which are declared in the header of try-with-resource statements.
+    This rule is used to remove redundant 'close()'-invocation statements on resources which are declared in the header of try-with-resource statements.
 tags: ["Java 7", "Coding Conventions", "Readability"]
 defaultConfiguration: true
 ---